navya19pk/Implement-bitwise-operators-in-C-/README.md

 Algorithm:

-Start
+Step- 1: Start
-Initialize Variables
+Step- 2: Initialize Variables
-Input Operations
+Step- 3: Input Operations
-Bit Manipulation
+Step- 4: Bit Manipulation
-Set the chosen bit:
+Step- 5: Set the chosen bit:
-Output Results
+Step- 6: Output Results
-End
+Step- 7: End
 Conclusion: We created a program for setting and resetting of a bit and also about all the bitwise operators in C++.